Kazade/simulant-engine/documentation/animation/overview.md

 ### CPU Skinning Cost

-Skeletal animation in Simulant is done on the CPU.
-The `SkeletalFrameUnpacker::unpack_frame()` method iterates over every vertex and applies joint transformations.
+Skeletal animation in Simulant is done on the CPU. `Mesh::update_skinning()` iterates over every vertex and applies the blended joint transformations.
 This means:

 - **Vertex count matters**: More vertices = more CPU work per frame
-- **Joint count is bounded**: Maximum 64 joints per mesh, 4 joints per vertex
+- **Joint count is bounded**: 4 joints per vertex; the joint vertex attribute type caps the joints per mesh (255 for `4UB`, 65535 for `4US`)
 - **Skinned meshes cost more**: Non-skinned meshes skip the skinning update entirely

 The engine checks `mesh->is_skinned` before updating skinning, so non-animated meshes are not penalized.